 For telling me about Elizabeth “Grandma Betsy” English Pennington and suggesting she might be someone I’d want to write about, Sandra Sieg (who is a descendent of Grandma Betsy, as is Otis Amanda Dick).

 For his generous contributions, insights and feedback and for being my dramaturg on this project, theatre maestro par excellence, Gary Wright.

 ABOUT THE PROJECT

-de Milo brings forward the character of Elizabeth English Pennington (1783-1757).
+De Milo brings forward the character of Elizabeth English Pennington (1783-1757).
 In the play, the main character, Helen, is on leave from work while recovering from breast cancer.
 She sits alone in her kitchen contemplating suicide in the face of a mountain of medical bills and increasing feelings of alienation.
-As Helen struggles in liminal space, Pennington steps out of the ethers and challenges Helen to suspend her plans and embark on an adventure.
-Helen reluctantly agrees, and what follows is a dynamic weaving of primitive American history and the complexities of 21st century socio-political life.
+We meet Angela, who sits alone on the telephone as a suicide hotline volunteer, desperately trying to keep Helen on the phone.
+As Helen and Angela struggle in liminal space, Pennington steps out of the ethers and challenges Helen to – at least temporarily – suspend her plans.
+What follows is a dynamic weaving of primitive American history and the complexities of 21st century socio-political life.

 De Milo dances between devastating drama and dark comedy.
 Produced by Universal Access Productions, the development of this project is supported, in part, by the Living History Centre Fund, Sacramento California.